-The procedure for a change of course in the first five days of a semester course, or two-semester course sequence is for academic purposes ONLY:
+The procedure for a change of course for academic purposes ONLY:

-- Students must secure approval from the Dean of Academics for ANY change made in the first five days.
+- 1. Students must secure approval from the Dean of Academics for ANY change made in the first five days.
 Reasons for change are to be extremely limited. - 2.
 The request must be made during the first five (5) days of the course. - 3.
-There must be an opening in another course. - A student can only take a 2nd study hall with approval of the administration.
+There must be an opening in another course.

+A student can only take a 2^{nd} study hall with approval of the administration.